mikelevins/bard/docs/bard.md

 **Mapping**

-The protocol that handles arranging values into sets of key/value pairs.
+Arranging values into sets of key/value pairs.

     contains-key?
 Table -> Boolean [*Not yet implemented*]